Cucumber Sandwiches

 sliced cucumber rounds on paper towels sprinkled with salt

 • In the meantime, make the spread.
-In a medium bowl, using a handheld mixer, blend together 8 ounces softened cream cheese, 1/4 cup mayonnaise, 1 tablespoon EACH minced fresh dill, minced fresh chives, and lemon juice, and a 1/4 teaspoon EACH garlic powder and coarse salt.
+In a medium bowl, using a handheld mixer, blend together the softened cream cheese, mayonnaise, minced fresh dill, minced fresh chives, lemon juice, garlic powder, and coarse salt.

 cream cheese and herbs beaten together in bowl